DotCom Therapy raises $13M to provide therapy for kids, in and out of school – TechCrunch

-DotCom Therapy, a pediatric teletherapy company, just closed a $13 million series A round.
+DotCom Therapy, a pediatric teletherapy company, just closed a $13 million Series A round.
 It’s far from the only teletherapy company looking to capitalize on a boom in venture capital investment in mental health startups, but it’s operating in a hyper-specific sphere: therapy for kids.

-DotCom Therapy was originally co-founded in 2015 by Rachel Mack Robinson, who, at the time, was a practicing pediatric therapist at a neurology clinic in Missouri, and Emily Purdom, also a speech language pathologist.
+DotCom Therapy was originally co-founded in 2015 by Rachel Mack Robinson, who, at the time, was a practicing pediatric therapist at a neurology clinic in Missouri, and Emily Purdom, a speech language pathologist.
 Purdom is no longer involved with the company.

-The pair noticed a pattern that still holds true in 2021: about one in five children in the US experience a mental disorder (like ADHD, or anxiety or depression for example), but just 20 percent receive treatment from a mental healthcare provider, per the CDC.
+The pair noticed a pattern that still holds true in 2021: about one in five children in the U.S. experience a mental disorder (like ADHD, or anxiety or depression for example), but just 20% receive treatment from a mental healthcare provider, per the CDC.

 DotCom Therapy’s bet is that teletherapy can close that gap.

 In the company’s infancy, Robinson called school districts across the country asking to pilot a teletherapy program.
-Her first greenlight was a district in rural Alaska, where Robinson delivered a combination of in-person and teletherapy.
+Her first greenlight was a district in rural Alaska, where Robinson delivered a combination of in-person therapy and teletherapy.

-Today, the company provides fully online speech, occupation and behavioral therapy and has still focused on partnering with schools and other youth programs, like Little League (the company provided mental health services for the Little League World Series Tournaments).
-DotCom Therapy has partnered with over 400 schools (in over 100 districts) in 38 states, so far.
+Today, the company provides fully online speech, occupational and behavioral therapy, and has still focused on partnering with schools and other youth programs, like Little League (the company provided mental health services for the Little League World Series Tournaments).
+DotCom Therapy has partnered with more than 400 schools (in over 100 districts) in 38 states, so far.

 With this most recent round of funding, the company plans to expand operations beyond school districts, and scale up their service to reach kids both in and out of school.
 The program for families specifically is called Zesh, an online therapy platform that matches kids with therapists, schedules visits and hosts video calls.